Super League: 2019–2021: Abolishment of Super 8s, split from RFL, and COVID-19 pandemic

 On 14 September 2018, an EGM was called to discuss the future of the sport.
 The Super League clubs were unhappy with the way the RFL was running the sport and wanted more control over future TV deals and sponsorship money.
 A vote went in favour of the Super League and they subsequently split from the RFL while also voting to scrap the Super 8s in favour of a more traditional league structure with a one up one down system for promotion and relegation.

 As a result of the split the Super League appointed former Everton CEO Robert Elstone as Chief Executive.
 Elstone brought in new branding and new rules such as the shot clock to stop time wasting, and golden point extra time in favour of draws.

 Elstone's success was short lived.
 After a successful 2019 season, the 2020 season was suspended due to the COVID-19 pandemic in the United Kingdom.
 The season was temporarily suspended during the national lockdown after which Toronto Wolfpack did not return to complete the season.
 There were calls made from Super League clubs for the two executive bodies – Super League and the RFL – to re-amalgamate following the financial difficulties from the pandemic.

 On 14 December 2020, it was decided by unanimous vote that the Leigh Centurions would take the 12th spot in the 26th Super League season, replacing the Toronto Wolfpack who withdrew from the league as a result of financial difficulties caused by the pandemic.
-This came after the RFL cancelled the Championship 2020 season in response to the pandemic.
+This came after the RFL cancelled the 2020 Championship season in response to the pandemic.

 In February 2021 Elstone announced his resignation as Chief Executive of Super League, citing failures to bring outside investment to the league and the effects of the pandemic.
 Huddersfield's chairman Ken Davy was appointed as temporary Chief Executive until the end of the season.
 Subsequently, the new Sky Sports TV deal for the Super League and lower divisions was cut from £40 million to £25 million per year for the 2022 and 2023 seasons.
 This again had RFL and Super League officials calling for a realignment of the two governing bodies.